Workers’ Compensation Medical Prices and Outcomes of Injured Workers

 By Olesya Fomenko, Bogdan Savych

-May 23, 2019 Related Topics: Access to Care, Comparing Group Health and Workers’ Compensation, Medical Costs, Outcomes for Injured Workers, System Overview
+May 23, 2019 Related Topics: Access to Care, Medical Costs, System Overview, Worker Outcomes

 The study addresses a long-standing policy debate about the role of workers’ compensation prices in outcomes of injured workers, specifically what happens to outcomes of injured workers when prices increase or decrease.